Guidelines and recommended visitor behaviour on Gorilla & Chimpanzee Safaris

-There are certain guidelines and accepted behaviour one should adhere to while on a Gorilla tracking safari.
-These guidelines are in place to protect the gorillas and their protected environments as well as the visitor.
+There are certain guidelines and accepted behaviour you will need adhere to whilst on a Gorilla trekking tour.
+These guidelines are in place to protect the gorillas and their protected environments, as well as you.

 • To minimize possible transmission of human diseases, visitors are asked to maintain a distance of 7m (about 22 feet) from the gorillas.